-The 28 hectare site offers visitors a vibrant community park with stunning views across the river Mersey to the Liverpool waterfront and the UNESCO World Heritage Site.
+The 28-hectare site offers visitors a vibrant community park which benefits from those awe-inspiring views across the river Mersey to the Liverpool waterfront and the UNESCO World Heritage Site.

-An area of salt marsh to the North of the site is an important site for large populations of water birds and is a site of special protection.
+An area of salt marsh to the North of the park is an important site for large populations of water birds and thus a site of special protection.
 The park offers a perimeter walk, as well as a walk to the summit including new wildlife habitats and seating.

 The site is the flagship project of the Mersey Coastal Park Strategy, part of Wirral Council's regeneration vision for East Wirral designed to re-connect communities with the River Mersey and harness the economic potential of the waterfront.